boost-entropy-azure/Glasswall-ICAP-Platform/README.md

 Once complete the output will contain the Rancher URL, Username, Password and ssh key, this key can be used to login to all the clusters services once deployed.
 The rancher bootstrap is required to be online and functional before you provision the rancher clusters.

-5. Deploy the Base Clusters (a base cluster is a cluster that has 2 scalesets i.e 1 master and 1 worker node).
+5. Deploy the Base Clusters (a base cluster is a cluster that has 2 scalesets i.e 1 master and 1 worker node), in [Rancher Cluster | develop](https://github.com/filetrust/Glasswall-ICAP-Platform/tree/main/environments/develop/rancher-clusters) & [ Rancher Cluster | main ](https://github.com/filetrust/Glasswall-ICAP-Platform/tree/main/environments/main/rancher-clusters).

     a. change to the `cd environments/main/rancher-clusters`